 Examples of Good Practice Extent of Compliance Actions Required The committee should receive a risk assessment in respect of the valuation of its liabilities as part of its triennial valuation, and at any other time that the chief financial officer considers it appropriate, so that risk mitigation actions can be considered.
 Fully compliant.
 Documented within FSS including risk types and factors to help minimise these risks None.
 The committee should, at the time of its triennial valuation, analyse factors affecting long term performance and how these may impact the scheme and its liabilities.
 Fully compliant.
 Documented within FSS including assumptions made and probability analysis.
 None.
 The committee should use reports from both internal and external auditors to ensure satisfaction with: • levels of internal control applied to the Fund's administration and investment operations. • the overall governance structure of the Fund.
 Fully compliant.
 The Chief Financial Officer ensures that the Pension Fund is audited, both internally as part of the audit plan and externally, separately from the Council, via the Welsh Audit Office's annual audit of its accounts.
 Both audits cover internal controls and governance structure.
 None.
 The Pension Fund annual report should include an overall risk assessment in relation to the Fund's activities and factors likely to impact the Fund's financial and reputational health.
 Risk analysis should be regularly reported to committee.
 Fully compliant.
 The Annual Report includes, within the annual accounts, a detailed section on the nature and extent of risks that potentially impact the Fund's financial health and a hyper link to the SIP which also documents the Fund's Risk policy and considerations.
 The Council's overall risk register also takes account of the need to ensure sound management of the Pension Fund to protect financial and reputational risk.
-None.
+The Pension Fund is also developing its own bespoke risk register that has been reported to Pensions Committee None.